Flexible working is of course nothing new.

 Support your workers to make the best use of office time

 With hybrid employees spending less time in the office, it’s important to ensure the time they do spend there is maximised.
-According to a recent LinkedIn survey, 70% of workers want to return to the office so they can collaborate with their colleagues, while 40% are keen to use the workplace to enable them to do focused work.
+According to a recent LinkedIn survey, 70% of workers want to return to the office so they can collaborate with their colleagues, with many of them keen to use the workplace as an environment to do focused work.

 So, consider how the office will be used to its full potential, which could mean more time spent on collaborative workshops, team building activities and socialising.